Tribal members and White House reps. announce a 'game changer' for internet access

 For those who reside on the reservation, they tell us when it comes to their internet, sometimes they 'simply can't get anything.’

-Under the 74.8 million dollars allocated to CSKT and Blackfeet reservations, through the tribal broadband community tribal programver4,000 homes in these areas are expected to receive high-speed internet...
-Among more places like businesses and school districts.
+Under the $74.8 million allocated to CSKT and Blackfeet reservations, through the tribal broadband community tribal program, over 4,000 homes in these areas are expected to receive high-speed internet among more places like businesses and school districts.

 Right now there is no exact timeline when this would roll out, but they're aiming for this happen over the next 24 months